BIOL3111MtA2024/plastic_degrade/Output/PLASTIC_20241203_ReportDraft.md

 ```

+None of the manipulated factors or their interactions show a statistically significant effect on the percentage change in mass within our dataset (Table 5).
+This lack of statistical significance indicates that culture presence, nutrient presence, and temperature do not have a measurable impact on the outcome in this experiment.
+However, slight visual trends (Figure 14) suggest the potential for differences, and further testing with additional replicates of the control tubes, is needed to determine if these visual differences are consistent and potentially meaningful.

 ``` r
 # Bar Plot with Facet Labels and Borders
 ggplot(summary_stats, aes(x = factor(Temperature_C), y = mean_loss, fill = Culture_Present)) +